 1. About Private Tunnel (Overview)

-The story of Private Tunnel starts with James Yohan and Francis Dinha, the founders of OpenVPN Technologies Inc.
+This VPN started with a very popular story of James Yohan and Francis Dinha, the founders of OpenVPN Technologies Inc.

-They achieved massive success with their award-winning OpenVPN project in 2002 and launched their company to enrich its further development.
+They successfully won the award-winning OpenVPN project in 2002 and launched their company to improve its further development.

-We look at Private Tunnel more like an online privacy initiative rather than your ordinary VPN provider.
+Private Tunnel looks more like an online privacy idea rather than the ordinary VPN provider you already know of.

-It was created to provide its users with optimized security, protected communication services, and reliable connectivity.
+The main aim of creating this VPN was to provide its users with high level security, protected communication services, and a trustworthy connectivity.

-We’ve put the service under heavy scrutiny and will relay the complete results in this dedicated review.
+This service have been heavily scrutinize and I will relay the results in this comprehensive review.

 2. Compatible Devices

 Private Tunnel supports Windows, Mac, Android 4.0+, and iOS 6.1+.
-It can also work on Linux, but this requires prior knowledge and experience with the command line interface.
+It can also perform well on Linux, but this particular platform requires prior knowledge and ideas with the command line interface.

-You can also make it work on a variety of different operating systems and devices by downloading configuration files and doing some extra work.
+Apart from Linux, it can also on a variety of different operating systems and devices, but you have to download the configuration files and do some extra work.

-While researching for this Private Tunnel review, we tested the VPN on our PC and Android smartphone and the installation was done in just a few minutes without any difficulties in the process.
+As we went on researching on this Private Tunnel review, we carried out the tests of this VPN on our PC and Android smartphone.
+Luckily the installation was done sharply in just a few minutes without any difficulties.

-The following devices are incompatible with Private Tunnel due to their limited support for the OpenVPN driver:
+Below are some list of devices that are incompatible with Private Tunnel as a result of their limited support for the OpenVPN driver: